Hare Krishna (mantra): Mantra

-It is sometimes believed that "Rama" in "Hare Rama" means "Radharamana" or the beloved of Radha (another name for Kṛṣṇa).
+It is sometimes believed that "Rama" in "Hare Rama" means "Radharamana" or the beloved of Radha (another name for Krishna).
 The more common interpretation is that Rāma refers to Rama of the Ramayana, an earlier avatar of Krishna.
 "Rama can also be a shortened form of Balarama, Krishna's first expansion."
-The mantra is repeated, either sung out loud (bhajan), congregationally (kirtan), or to oneself aloud or mentally on prayer beads made of Tulasi (japa).
-A. C. Bhaktivedanta Swami describes the process of chanting the Maha Mantra as follows:
+The mantra is repeated, either sung out loud (bhajan), congregationally (kirtan), or to oneself aloud or mentally on prayer beads made of tulasi (japa).
+A. C. Bhaktivedanta Prabhupada describes the process of chanting the Mahamantra as follows:

 History

 The mantra is first attested in the Kali-Saṇṭāraṇa Upaniṣad (Kali Santarana Upanishads), an Upanishad, which is commented on by Raghunandan Bhattacharya in his work Harinamarthah-ratna-dipika.
 In this Upanishad, Narada is instructed by Brahma (in the translation of K. N. Aiyar):

 Narada asks to be told this name of Narayana, and Brahma replies:

-Emic tradition claims that the mantra was popularized by Chaitanya Mahaprabhu roughly around 1500 A.D. when he began his mission to spread Harinam publicly to "every town and village" in the world, traveling throughout India, and especially within the areas of Bengal and Odisha.
 Some versions of the Kali Santarana Upanishad give the mantra with Hare Rama preceding Hare Krishna (as quoted above), and others with Hare Krishna preceding Hare Rama, as in Navadvipa version of the manuscript.
 The latter format is by far the more common within the Vaishnava traditions.
 It is a common belief that the mantra is equally potent when spoken in either order.

-A. C. Bhaktivedanta Swami Prabhupada, a devotee of Krishna in disciplic succession, on the order of his guru, Srila Bhaktisiddhanta Sarasvati, brought the teachings of Sri Chaitanya from Bharat (India) and single-handedly took the responsibility of spreading them around the Western world.
+Tradition believe that Chaitanya Mahaprabhu received this mantra at his initiation (diksha).
+Emic tradition claims that the mantra was popularized by Chaitanya Mahaprabhu roughly around 1500 A.D. when he began his mission to spread Harinam publicly to "every town and village" in the world, traveling throughout India, and especially within the areas of Bengal and Odisha.
+A. C. Bhaktivedanta Swami Prabhupada brought the teachings of Chaitanya from India and spread them around the Western world.
 Beginning in New York City 1965, he encircled the globe fourteen times in the final eleven years of his life, thus making 'Hare Krishna' a well-known phrase in many parts of the world.